Did you know that you can get paid to drive your own car?

-If you have a car, you have several different ways to earn money with that car.
-You may have already heard of things like driving people around (e.g., Uber, Lyft), but there are many other ways you can turn your car into a cash-generating machine.
+You may have already heard of things like driving people around (e.g., Uber and Lyft), but there are other ways you can turn your car into a cash-generating machine.

 How to Get Paid to Drive Your Car

-If you live in an urban area and/or can find lots of customers that live in one location (e.g., assisted living), you could earn $25/hour or more.
+If you live in an urban area and/or can find lots of customers that live in one location (e.g., assisted living facilities), you can earn $25/hour or more.

 Amazon Prime Now and Amazon are both hiring delivery drivers through their Amazon Flex program in major urban centers across the country.
 To qualify for this job, you’ll need a smartphone so you can download and use Amazon’s delivery app.
 Positions pay up to $25/hour.

-Payment for mystery shops varies from $3-$80, and you can earn bonus money if you complete deadline-sensitive shops.
+The pay for mystery shopping assignments varies from $3-$80, and you can earn bonus money if you complete deadline-sensitive assignments.

 If you aren’t interested in actually driving your car to earn money, sites like Turo offer you the opportunity to rent it out to others.